VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Optional path to bearer token file to use for the corresponding -remoteWrite.url.
 The token is re-read from the file every second
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
-  -remoteWrite.disableOnDiskQueue
+  -remoteWrite.disableOnDiskQueue array
      Whether to disable storing pending data to -remoteWrite.tmpDataPath when the configured remote storage systems cannot keep up with the data ingestion rate.
-See https://docs.victoriametrics.com/vmagent/#disabling-on-disk-persistence .See also -remoteWrite.dropSamplesOnOverload
+See https://docs.victoriametrics.com/vmagent#disabling-on-disk-persistence .See also -remoteWrite.dropSamplesOnOverload
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to false.
-  -remoteWrite.dropSamplesOnOverload
+  -remoteWrite.dropSamplesOnOverload array
      Whether to drop samples when -remoteWrite.disableOnDiskQueue is set and if the samples cannot be pushed into the configured remote storage systems in a timely manner.
-See https://docs.victoriametrics.com/vmagent/#disabling-on-disk-persistence
+See https://docs.victoriametrics.com/vmagent#disabling-on-disk-persistence
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to false.
   -remoteWrite.flushInterval duration
      Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
   -remoteWrite.forcePromProto array